-LES has approximately 480 employees.
+LES has approximately 500 employees.
 It maintains competitive compensation and fringe benefit programs and supports continuing education and training.
-The overall turnover rate for the past three years has been approximately 3.6% annually.
+The overall turnover rate for the past three years has been approximately 6.1% annually.
 Approximately 152 employees in the trades and crafts, meter reading, and credit representatives' categories are represented by local bargaining units of the International Brotherhood of Electrical Workers (IBEW) Local 1536.
-LES' existing one-year contract with the trades and crafts and credit representative union employees expires December 31, 2013.
-The contract will be renewed for one year if neither of the parties gives notice to re-open the contract.
-A new contract with the meter reader unit has been negotiated with an expiration date of April 30, 2014.
+LES' existing one-year contract with the trades and crafts and credit representative union employees expired December 31, 2014.
+LES and the IBEW have reached a three-year agreement which has been approved by IBEW management and was approved by the LES Administrative Board on February 20, 2015.
+The contract with the meter reader unit will expire April 30, 2016.

 LES has a defined contribution retirement plan covering all employees upon hire.
-The total retirement contribution, including the employee contribution but net of employee forfeitures, was \$6,023,000 and \$5,728,000 for the years ended December 31, 2012 and 2011, respectively.
-LES' contribution is equal to 200% of the employees' contributions up to 5% of gross wages for employees hired at LES prior to January 1, 2011.
+The total retirement contribution, including the employee contribution but net of employee forfeitures, was \$6,281,200 and \$6,394,546 for the years ended December 31, 2013 and 2014, respectively.
+LES' contribution is equal to 200% of the employees' contributions up to 5% of compensation for employees hired at LES prior to January 1, 2011.
 The contributory rate for employees hired after that date is equal to 100% of the employee contribution, up to 10%.
 Vesting of LES contributions is a stepped vesting schedule, with employees being fully vested after three years.
 Employee forfeitures are used to reduce employer contributions.
 Vested benefits are fully funded.